 Through a series of retreats, Fellows:

-Deepen their knowledge of violence against women and its prevention
+Deepen their knowledge of violence against women and their children in Australia and the role of response, secondary and primary prevention in addressing the issue

 Engage in conversations with peers, veteran and award-winning journalists and violence against women experts on the challenges and opportunities for advancing journalism on this topic

-Develop skills in understanding and reporting on the complexities of violence against Aboriginal and Torres Strait Islander women, women with disabilities, culturally and linguistically diverse women and other women who experience multiple forms of discrimination and marginalisation
+Develop skills in understanding and reporting on the complexities of violence against Aboriginal and Torres Strait Islander women, women with disabilities, migrant and refugee women and other women who experience multiple forms of discrimination and marginalisation